 The Board of Trustees

-The subjects to be discussed or considered or upon which any formal action may be taken are listed below.
-Items do not have to be taken in the same order as shown on this meeting notice.
+The subjects to be discussed or considered or upon which any formal action may be taken are as listed below.
+Items do not have to be taken in the order shown on this meeting notice.

 1. MEETING CALLED TO ORDER